Ocular Recognition Databases and Competitions: A Survey: Introduction

 Although there are several surveys in the literature describing ocular recognition methodologies~\cite{Wildes1997, Bowyer2008, Ross2010, Hake2015, Nigam2015, Alonso-Fernandez2016a, Alonso-Fernandez2016b, DeMarsico2016, Nguyen2017, Rattani2017, Lumini2017}, such surveys do not specifically focus on databases and competitions.
 Table~\ref{surveys} summarizes the number of ocular databases/competitions described in these surveys.

 One of the first surveys on iris recognition was presented by Wildes~\cite{Wildes1997}, who examined iris recognition biometric systems as well as issues in the design and operation of such systems.
 Bowyer et al.~\cite{Bowyer2008} described both the historical and the state-of-the-art development in iris biometrics focusing on segmentation and recognition methodologies.
 Addressing long-range iris recognition, the literature review described in~\cite{Nguyen2017} presents and describes iris recognition methods at a distance system.
 Alonso-Fernandez et al.~\cite{Alonso-Fernandez2016a, Alonso-Fernandez2016b} surveyed methodologies focusing only on periocular biometrics, while Rattani and Derakhshani~\cite{Rattani2017} described state-of-the-art methods applied to periocular region, iris, and conjunctival vasculature recognition using \gls*{vis} images.
-Lastly, Nigam et al.~\cite{Nigam2015} described in detail methodologies for specific topics such as iris acquisition, preprocessing techniques, segmentation approaches, in addition to feature extraction, matching and indexing~methods.
+Nigam et al.~\cite{Nigam2015} described in detail methodologies for specific topics such as iris acquisition, preprocessing techniques, segmentation approaches, in addition to feature extraction, matching and indexing~methods.
+Lastly, Omelina et al.~\cite{omelina2021survey} recently performed an extensive survey regarding iris databases, describing properties of popular databases and recommendations to create a good iris database.
+The authors also made a brief description of some ocular~competitions.

 This work describes ocular databases and competitions (or~contests) on biometric recognition using iris and/or periocular traits.
 We present the databases according to the images that compose them, i.e.,~\gls{nir}, \gls{vis} and Cross-Spectral, and multimodal databases.
 We also detailed information such as image wavelength, capture environment, cross-sensor, database size and ocular modalities employed, as well as the protocol used for image acquisition and database construction.